Sobaka-Pavlova/DjangoUdemy/ReadMe.md

-This is a read me file for a complitely new repository on github, kak ya zaebalsya
+Fixed a repo for project